-When minimum performance standards or requirements are not met, the LRE QI ROAT identifies causal factors, interventions, implementation timelines, and any other actions needed to correct undesirable variation.
+When minimum performance standards or requirements are not met, the LRE QI ROAT identifies workgroups with representation from member CMHSPs as needed to address causal factors, interventions, implementation timelines, and any other actions needed to correct undesirable variation.

 Information is the critical product of performance measurement that facilitates clinical decision-making, organizational decision-making (e.g., strategic planning and day-to-day operations), performance improvement, and priorities for risk reduction.
 Data must be systematically aggregated and analyzed to become actionable information.